NRCHKB/NRCHKB.github.io/content/wiki/examples/esp/index.md

 ### Adding to NRCHKB

-To connect the `MQTT` nodes to `Homekit`, I offer you some examples for a Topic configuration with domoticz and manual.
+To connect the `MQTT` nodes to `HomeKit`, I offer you some examples for a Topic configuration with Domoticz and manual.

-Here is a screenshot of the general structure of your flow :
+Here is a screenshot of the general structure of your flow:

 ![Basic Principle](esp_basic_principle_example.png)